anji-ts/Staking-DApp/README.md

-# Staking-DApp
+## Staking-DApp
-This DApp is for token staking, where users can securely lock their tokens, earn rewards, and claim them with transparency.
+This DApp, called "staking," enables users to lock their tokens in a staking pool to earn rewards.
+It supports staking and withdrawal of tokens, as well as claiming earned rewards.
+The contract calculates rewards based on the duration and amount of tokens staked.
+It is implemented with OpenZeppelin's ReentrancyGuard and interfaces with two ERC-20 tokens for staking and rewards.
+Users can stake, withdraw, and claim rewards while ensuring proper tracking and distribution of rewards.